kurdikerinick/hometutorhub_website/README.md

+# HomeTutorHub Website

+**HomeTutorHub** is a web platform designed to connect students with qualified home tutors.

+## Overview

+- **Advertisement**: The website serves as a platform for advertising tutoring services, attracting potential students and tutors.
+- **Role-based Access**: Different levels of access are provided, including student, tutor, super admin, and branch admin logins, ensuring secure and controlled access to the system.

-Features :
+## Features

-User-friendly interface for easy navigation
+- User-friendly interface for easy navigation

-Search functionality to find tutors based on subjects and location
+- Search functionality to find tutors based on subjects and location

-Tutor profiles with detailed information
+- Tutor profiles with detailed information

-Secure user authentication and authorization
+- Secure user authentication and authorization

-Responsive design for mobile and desktop devices
+- Responsive design for mobile and desktop devices

-Technologies Used :
+## Technologies Used

-Frontend: HTML, CSS, JavaScript
+- **Frontend**: HTML, CSS, JavaScript

-Backend: Node.js, Express.js
+- **Backend**: Node.js, Express.js

-Database: Firebase
+- **Database**: Firebase

-Authentication: JWT (JSON Web Tokens)
+- **Authentication**: JWT (JSON Web Tokens)

-Deployment: Firebase Hosting   [hometutorhub.in]
+- **Deployment**: Firebase Hosting  [hometutorhub.in]

 ![Image](https://github.com/user-attachments/assets/ad6a5c1b-94c8-4bd8-9fa3-fc09fd2efa03)